 About three to four times per week.
 On the weekdays I perform at nursing homes and senior centers, and I also do singing telegrams.
-Then on the weekends I do birthday parties, weddings, bar mitzvahs and similar events.
+Then on the weekends I do birthday parties, weddings, bar mitzvahs, and similar events.
 I’m also an ordained minister.

 Do you get asked to marry a lot of couples?

 I do a couple per year.
 I marry people as Elvis and also do vow renewals.
-I do a package where I will marry them as Elvis, perform at the reception and DJ the wedding.
+I do a package where I will marry them as Elvis, perform at the reception, and DJ the wedding.

 Do you have other jobs, or is this it?

 This is my full-time gig.
-In addition to Elvis, I also do other celebrity impersonations: Neil Diamond, Engelbert Humperdinck and the Blues Brothers, as well as that oldies band I mentioned.
-That one is a superhero band – every person is dressed as a different superhero, and we do oldies and 60s surf music.
+In addition to Elvis, I also do other celebrity impersonations: Neil Diamond, Engelbert Humperdinck, and the Blues Brothers, as well as that oldies band I mentioned.
+That one is a superhero band—every person is dressed as a different superhero, and we do oldies and 60s surf music.

 Which superhero are you?

 Batman.
-We have Superman on drums, Green Lantern on keyboard, Aquaman on bass, Wonder Woman on trumpet and Hawkgirl plays the sax.
+We have Superman on drums, Green Lantern on keyboard, Aquaman on bass, Wonder Woman on trumpet, and Hawkgirl plays the sax.

 Are people within the Elvis-impersonator community friendly with one another or is it more competitive?

 Yeah, most of the guys get along.
 I’m friends with the local guys, but there are also national people.
-I travelled around when I first started out and went to the Elvis contests where I met a lot of them.
+I traveled around when I first started out and went to the Elvis contests where I met a lot of them.
 I would say that 90 percent were great to hang out with.
 In the local community, if I can’t do a job I’ll call someone else and ask them to do it, and they’ll do the same for me.
 There are a few guys who aren’t very nice or sociable, though.
 There is a little rivalry between Elvises.

 What’s the best Elvis song?

 That’s a tough one.
 He has over 700 songs.
-I can’t put a favourite one out there, but I really enjoy a lot of his movie songs.
+I can’t put a favorite one out there, but I really enjoy a lot of his movie songs.
 He made 31 movies during his career and did the soundtracks to all of them, but none were very big hits.
 There are a lot of hidden gems in those films.
-One of my favourite movies is Live a Little, Love a Little, which he did later in his career.
+One of my favorite movies is Live a Little, Love a Little, which he did later in his career.

 He was larger than life.
 He was loved by so many people.
 He had a very lavish lifestyle but was still down-to-earth and very generous as well.
 People would admire his cars, and he would give them the keys and say, “Enjoy.”